1010101012101/backend-demo/README.md

 You are now ready for hack night(:
 If you get stuck anywhere, do not hesitate to ask me in slack, or create an issue in this repo.

+You can stop here, but are definitely welcome to look futher.
+I will be going over it at hack-night though.

 #[Vagrant](https://www.vagrantup.com/)
 Vagrant creates a desktop environment that can be shared with team members so you are testing within the same environment.

 I like it because it's something that I can completely mess up to figure out what I'm doing, then destroy it and spin up a new vm when I have a better idea of what's going on.
 Another benifit for me is that I can actually use the same environment that I'll be deploying to.
 This way I know it will work when I put it into production.
 That being said, I have never really dived into all that you can do with vagrant.
-I've also tried to use Docker and failed miserably at figuring it out.
+I've also tried to use Docker and failed miserably at figuring it out, but it seems like vagrant is the right fit for my purposes anyways.

 ##Crash course on vagrant
 ```